spryker/spryker-docs/docs/pbc/all/search/202212.0/third-party-integrations/configure-algolia.md

 ##### Searchable

 Attributes defined as searchable may be used while calling Algolia's `searchForFacetValues` method, which can be used for Yves integration.
 This method is necessary to display catalog page facets if many values are possible for each facet - in this case, only 100 of those values will be shown by default.
-Accessing other values requires searching for them using the method above.
-Select this option if you plan on having a large number of different values for this facet, and use Yves.
+Accessing other values requires searching for them using the `searchForFacetValues` method.
+Select this option if you plan on having a large number of different values for this facet, and if you use Spryker Storefront.

 ##### Filter only